micro-lc/backoffice-local/docs/20_getting_started/20_first_plugin.md

 }
 ```

-After the `mock-server` refreshes you might browse http://localhost which will redirect to
+After the `mock-server` refreshes, you might browse http://localhost:8080 which will redirect to
 the first available plugin (and the only one) and render a blank page

 ![blank page](../img/first-plugin.png)